ABACBS-2024-emcr-hackathon/ABACBS_2024_hackathon_agentic_wf/README.md

 While this script provides a basic demonstration, hackathon participants are encouraged to use this as a starting point and freely modify or extend it to accomplish their specific goals.
 The modular structure allows for easy additions or alterations to the prompt chain, output structures, or overall workflow.

-Remember, this is just one approach to working with local LLMs.
+Remember, this is just one approach to working with LLMs.
 Feel free to explore alternative methods or libraries that best suit your project's needs.

 ## Contributing